Autism Spectrum Disorder (ASD) is a diagnosis given to people who find it very difficult to understand and interact with others.

 Did you find this article helpful?
 If you have any questions on this topic write them in comments section at the bottom of this page and I’ll reply to you as soon as possible.
 It would also be good to read any comments or opinions you may have.

-If you’d like more advice on how best to help manage your child’s difficulties feel free to arrange an appointment with me.
+If you’d like more advice on how best to help manage your child’s difficulties feel free to arrange an appointment with us.

 Further Information …